 By default, the thumbnail view is selected (left icon).
 The other icon (right) will show the list view.
 Click on either icon for your preferred view.

-Recent file shows the filename, how long ago it was last opened and if you hover over the thumbnail it will show the folder location.
+“Recent” file shows the filename and how long ago it was last opened.
+If you hover over the thumbnail, it will show the folder location.

 Sort your recent files by your preference.

 How To Filter Your Home Screen For Specific Files

 The middle of the Photoshop home screen interface consists of all your “recent” files.

 The view of these files comes in 2 flavors: Thumbnails and List.

 Thumbnails are my preferred method since its easier to determine the exact file I want… by seeing it vs. reading a file name.